3525613741/3525613741.github.io/_posts/2025-10-14-graph-storage-methods.md

 ### **Graph Traversal**

-**For graph traversal, the Adjacency Matrix follows the rules of a 2D matrix, probing cell by cell; while Adjacency Lists (including the Array-Based Adjacency List, often called Forward Star or Chain-Forward Star) traverse all outgoing edges of one vertex before moving to the next.**
+For graph traversal, the Adjacency Matrix follows the rules of a 2D matrix, probing cell by cell; while Adjacency Lists (including the Array-Based Adjacency List, often called Forward Star or Chain-Forward Star) traverse all outgoing edges of one vertex before moving to the next.

+- For **sparse graphs**, use an adjacency list or a Chain Forward Star.
+- For **dense graphs**, use an adjacency matrix.